sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

 published: true
 ---

+The difference between “I can figure this out in five minutes with a Sourcegraph search” versus “I can ask someone on another team in another timezone, and if they don’t know, follow up with a third person in a third timezone” is often the difference between taking care of something versus letting that task die on a todo list backlog.

-Sourcegraph is an extremely powerful developer tool used by engineers at top companies, from Uber and Lyft to Amazon and SoFi.
-But we’ve also discovered it’s a powerful timesaver and cheat sheet for teams across an organization, such as Product Management, Business Operations, Analytics, and Marketing.
+Sourcegraph is a powerful developer tool used by engineers at top companies, from Uber and Lyft to Amazon and SoFi.
+But as we've dogfooded our own product, we’ve also discovered it’s a powerful timesaver and cheat sheet for teams across an organization, such as Product Management, Business Operations, Analytics, and Marketing.

 Sourcegraph saves our Product Managers and Analytics/Business Operations teammates 20-60 minutes a few times a week, and provides definitive answers to a surprising range of questions.

-The difference between “I can figure this out in five minutes with a Sourcegraph search” versus “I can ask someone on another team in another timezone, and if they don’t know, follow up with a third person in a third timezone” is often the difference between taking care of something versus letting that task die on a todo list backlog.
+In this post, we'll be using a feature called [search notebooks](https://about.sourcegraph.com/blog/release/3.36/), which debuted in our [3.36 release](https://about.sourcegraph.com/blog/release/3.36/).
+Notebooks enable Sourcegraph users to document and share Sourcegraph searches and in this post, we'll use them to share the precise searches our team members used.

 ## Product Managers

-_This section is written by, the Product Manager for Code Insights.
+_This section is written by Joel Kwartler, the Product Manager for Code Insights.
 He’s a brilliant, genuinely kind human being who’s being played by Brad Pitt in an upcoming HBO biopic._

 As a product manager at a fast growing startup, I frequently need to know how our features interact, which analytics metrics other teammates have already built, and which product team processes or standards exist versus those that haven’t been built out yet.
 I use Sourcegraph to help me quickly answer these types of questions.